 After graduating, Sean settled in Providence, set up a studio and continued his study of the urban landscape with a new understanding and appreciation of the relationships between the natural and man-made environment.
 He was the recipient of the 2009 Rhode Island State Council for the Arts Fellowship for Painting.
 While maintaining a studio painting practice, Sean also taught painting workshops for local art organizations in Rhode Island and Massachusetts and was a faculty member of the Rhode Island School of Design Continuing Education program.

 Sean relocated to Phoenix, Arizona in the spring of 2013, set up a studio and continues to explore the new landscape.

-Elements of the modern landscape have evolved into a sort of paradox.
-Industry has developed to sustain our lifestyles of necessity, comfort and convenience yet the actual means by which our goods and services are provided often become a sort of background noise or even an intrusive nuisance/eyesore.
-I revel in such feats of engineering – looking at architecture and the modern industrialized landscape with interest and wonder.
+"Elements of the modern landscape have evolved into a sort of paradox.
+Industry and infrastructure have developed to sustain our lifestyles of necessity, comfort and convenience.
+Yet the actual means by which our goods and services are provided often become background noise or even an intrusive eyesore.
+I revel in such feats of engineering – looking at architecture and the industrialized landscape with great interest.
 My work represents those objects as man-made “fingerprints” integrated into the natural environment with varying degrees of harmony and tension.

-Sean Thomas - 2012
+Sean Thomas - 2020